 The terms sifting, screening, and sorting may be used interchangeably.
 Generally, sifting involves more aggressive agitation, such as centrifugal motion, while screening is a gentler process that uses either manual or automated vibratory motion to sort into various size fractions.

-The safety and effectiveness of industrial screeners is well-founded, as such machinery already has an established presence within the food, biomass and pharmaceutical industries.
+The safety and effectiveness of industrial screeners are well-founded, as such machinery already has an established presence within the food, biomass and pharmaceutical industries.
 Cannabis processors find industrial sifters and screeners meeting desired FDA, cGMP, and other company or industry standards to guarantee their ability to safely process materials for human consumption and pharmacological use.

 Quality and Capacity for CBD and THC